-- CCST will present all the written comments received to the project committee.
+- CCST will present all the written comments received to the project team.

-- The project committee will address each of the comments and amend the report as deemed appropriate.
+- The project team will address each of the comments and amend the report as deemed appropriate.

 - The revised report will be reviewed by the Review Monitor to determine if the comments have been adequately addressed.